znsio/specmatic-documentation/documentation/contract_tests.md

 `{{ site.spec_cmd }} --testBaseURL https://my-json-server.typicode.com --junitReportDir ./test-output`

-The command will create JUnit test xml output in the specified directory.
+The command will create JUnit test xml output in the specified directory which you can then include as part of CI pipeline results etc.

-### When The API Does Not Match The Contract
+### When The API Does Not Match The API Specification

-The above contract matches the dummy API precisely.

-Once you are able to run the contract test and see 4 successful tests running, try modifying some of the datatypes and see the different kinds of error responses you get.
+As we saw earlier in this page, the [sample application](https://my-json-server.typicode.com/znsio/specmatic/employees/) is adhering to the ```employees.yaml``` OpenAPI Specification.

+Now let us experiment by making some changes to the dataypes in the ```employees.yaml``` and observe the error responses.

+Examples:
+* Change the datatype of ```designation``` to integer in scheme component Employee - You will notice that Specmatic will complain that your examples are not as per the Specification
+* Now lets update all the examples for ```designation``` to value ```1``` - Now Specmatic will run the test and you should see a single failure

+We encourage you to try more such modifications to the specification such as adding / removing parameters, updating datatypes, etc. This will give you picture of how Contract Tests work.

 Note: If you modify the request, it's possible that the application will respond with a 404 or 500, and you may not see anything more interesting than a mismatched status.
 But if you modify any response structure in the contract, leaving the request intact, e.g. change an integer to a string or vice versa, the application will send recognize the requests, send response back that do not match the contract which you have modified, and you will see interesting error feedback.